grafana/mimir/docs/sources/mimir/operators-guide/configure/configure-zone-aware-replication.md

 2. Roll out ingesters so that each ingester replica runs with a configured zone.
 3. Set the `-ingester.ring.zone-awareness-enabled=true` CLI flag or its respective YAML configuration parameter for distributors, ingesters, and queriers.

-> **Note:** The requests that the distributors receive are usually compressed, and the requests that the distributors send to the ingesters are uncompressed by default.
-> This can result in increased cross-zone bandwidth costs (because at least two ingesters will be in different availability zones).
-> If this cost is a concern, you can compress those requests by setting the `-ingester.client.grpc-compression` CLI flag, or its respective YAML configuration parameter, to `snappy` or `gzip` in the distributors.

 ## Configuring store-gateway blocks replication

 To enable zone-aware replication for the store-gateways, refer to [Zone awareness]({{< relref "../architecture/components/store-gateway.md#zone-awareness" >}}).